-Sprains and strains happen when too much force is applied to a muscle.
+Sprains and strains happen when a force is suddenly outside of the usual range of movement.
+This can overstreatch and damage ligaments, tendons or muscles.
 Carrying out weight-bearing activities, physical activities beyond your ability, and failing to properly warm up before exercise can all increase the risk of damage.

-You can self-manage most sprains and strains by taking a PRICES approach (Protect, Rest, Ice, Compression, Elevation and Support) and avoiding HARM (Heat, Alcohol, Running, and Massage) in the first 48-72 hours after injury.
+You can self-manage most sprains and strains by taking a PRICE approach (Protect, Rest, Ice, Compression, Elevation) and avoiding HARM (Heat, Alcohol, Running, and Massage) in the first 48-72 hours after injury.